-If you have already configured the VxSAS service for one host that is intended to be a part of the RDS, then make sure you specify the same username and password when configuring the VxSAS service on the other hosts.
+If you have already configured the VxSAS service for one host that is intended to be a part of the RDS, then make sure that you specify the same user name and password when configuring the VxSAS service on the other hosts.

-After providing the required information click Next.
+After providing the required information, click Next.

-Select the required domain to which the hosts that you want to configure belong, from the Domain Selection panel.

-Selecting Domains The Available Domains pane lists all the domains that are present in the Windows network neighborhood.

-Select the required domain by moving the appropriate name from the Available Domains pane to the Selected Domains pane, either by double-clicking it or using the arrow button.

-Adding a Domain If the domain name that you require is not displayed, then add it by using the Add Domain option.
-This displays a dialog that allows you to specify the domain name.
+- 4 Select the required domain to which the hosts that you want to configure belong, from the Domain Selection panel. - Selecting DomainsThe Available Domains pane lists all the domains that are present in the Windows network neighborhood.Select the required domain by moving the appropriate name from the Available Domains pane to the Selected Domains pane, either by double-clicking it or using the arrow button.Adding a DomainIf the domain name that you require is not displayed, then add it by using the Add Domain button.
+This displays a dialog that lets you specify the domain name.
 Click Add to add the name to the Selected Domains list.